 The Group is not a finance company, thus it uses financial instruments as may be necessary in order to obtain finance for its activities, not for the purpose of receiving income.
-In the process of its activities the Group uses the following financial instruments: cash and cash equivalents and expenses are recognised as a part of loans to and from related parties, accounts receivable, bonds, bank loans, finance leases and accounts pavable
+In the process of its activities the Group uses the following financial instruments: cash and cash equivalents, loans to and from related parties, accounts receivable, bonds, bank loans, finance leases and accounts payable.